SCHOOL OF LAW

 - SANDRA COX-MCCARTY - ASSOCIATE DEAN FOR ADMINISTRATION

-- MATTHEW RUSSELL HALL - SENIOR ASSOCIATE DEAN & ASSOCIATE PROFESSOR OF LAW
+- MATTHEW RUSSELL HALL - SENIOR ASSOCIATE DEAN AND ASSOCIATE PROFESSOR OF LAW

 301 Law Center